Business Logic Discovery with Decision Table

 Conclusion

-Base on a decision table, you can easily discover hidden rules by evaluating the different combinations of conditions.
+Based on a decision table, you can easily discover hidden rules by evaluating different combinations of conditions.

-The more thoughtful decision making, the better the business.
+The more thoughtful the decision-making, the better the business.